espressomd/espresso/doc/sphinx/inter.rst

 In |es|, the *Drude bond* takes care of the harmonic bond and the thermalization of the Drude complex.
 Therefore, the particles have to be excluded from the global thermostating.
-With ``LANGEVIN_PER_PARTICLE``, we set the temperature and friction coefficient of the Drude complex to zero, which allows to still use a global Langevin thermostat for non-polarizable particles.
-Additionally, the short-range electrostatic interaction between Drude charge and core is subtracted.
+With ``LANGEVIN_PER_PARTICLE`` enabled, we set the temperature and friction coefficient of the Drude complex to zero, which allows to still use a global Langevin thermostat for non-polarizable particles.
+Additionally, the short-range electrostatic interaction between Drude charge and core is subtracted by the *Drude bond*.

 A Drude bond is configured with::